-As gyms have closed and ice cream is still widely accessible – you may be like the many others who have found themselves unable to squeeze into their pants lately, and getting a little off track with their workout routines.
+As gyms have closed and ice cream is still widely accessible, you may be among those who have found themselves unable to squeeze into their pants lately, and getting a little off track with their workout routines.
 This pandemic has affected us on so many levels, including the way we exercise.
 In hopes to reinvigorate your routine, we’re bringing top personal trainer Ashley Aranda onto the blog to share some innovative ideas to get you out of your rut and back on track with your workout schedule, even amidst a pandemic.

 Question: What is the biggest need for people now who want to workout amidst the pandemic?

 Answer: “The new and biggest need now for people who want to exercise is being able to do at-home workouts with minimal to no equipment.
 People want to still be active without a gym membership and need the tools of exercises and progressions that they can complete in the comfort of their own homes and their own time.”

 Question: As Amazon is unable to ship weights and they’re virtually impossible to find in stores, what do you suggest we do for weight training exercises?

 Answer: “The best way to progress workouts can be resistance bands and finding ways to use every day items in your house…filling a backpack with books or rocks, using jugs, chairs, etc. Just being able to accurately use your own body weight to the best of your abilities and add resistance when needed.
 Weights are great to have, but when not accessible there are other household items available if you just open your mind up to them.”

 Question: Do you think big gyms will open anytime soon, or do we need to re-think our way of what it means to exercise?